ENERGY STAR BENCHMARKING

 Los Angeles Energy & Water Ordinance as of January 2017

-As mandated by the City of Los Angeles Department of Building and Safety, all buildings that fail to comply by July 1, 2017 are subject to penalties and public disclosure of non-compliance.
+As required by the City of Los Angeles Department of Building and Safety, all buildings that fail to fulfil by July 1, 2017 are issued penalties and public disclosure of non-compliance

-You are just a click away of becoming compliant with your City or Counties Ordinance.
-Let The R Group provide you with our starter package for your building.
-Now you can become compliant and know what to do next.
+It’s easy to become compliant with your city or Counties Ordinance.
+The R group delivers you with our initial package for your building.
+Now you can become compliant and plan for the next step.

 Call us now, stop wasting energy.